-Gioachino Rossini set his opera “La gazza ladra” to the same story.
-This effectively influenced the population’s perception of the magpie’s character.
+Gioachino Rossini set his opera “La Gazza Ladra” to the same story.
+This effectively influenced people’s perception of the magpie’s character.

-Many people believe that these birds steal jewellery and other shiny items to keep in their nests.
+Many people believe that these birds steal jewelry and other shiny items to keep in their nests.
 However, research shows that these birds are indifferent or scared of shiny objects!

 Magpies are not thieves, merely inquisitive.
 They are interested in objects but show no preference for shininess.
 They are indeed voracious predators of songbirds, but there is no evidence that this has resulted in a population crash.